bhavik217/TheraMotion/README.md

 2. **Book an appointment**
    - Enter you details.
+   - Choose a healthcare service.
-   - Choose a healthcare provider.
+   - Choose a healthcare practioner
    - Select from available Date & Time.
    - Pay for your booking.

 3. **User Profile**
-   - You can uplod your profile picture
+   - Profile picture can be uploaded
-   - Can edit your name and details
+   - Name and details Editing
-   - Can also delete your account if required
+   - Delete account if required

 ## Acknowledgments